raviteja-padala/DATA_ANALYSIS/DATA_ANALYSIS_with_Power_BI/FDA_inspection_analysis_with_PowerBI/README.md

 Quality policies: Quality system in place to address the deviations, and investigations .
 Training: Traning practices in place to educate working manpower towards Good Manufacturing Practices.

-The FDA's inspection program is an important tool for ensuring the safety and effectiveness of FDA-regulated products.
-The data from the FDA inspections and citations  can be used to identify areas where companies need to improve their compliance with FDA regulations.
+## What are FDA inspections?
+The Food and Drug Administration (FDA) conducts inspections and assessments of regulated facilities to determine a firm's compliance with applicable laws and regulations, such as the Food, Drug, and Cosmetic Act.
+This typically involves an investigator visiting a firm’s location.

 Here are some tips for companies that want to improve their compliance with FDA regulations: